hotwebmatter/Wallpaper/README.md

 # Wallpaper
-Fifth assignment to be submitted via Blackboard
+Fifth assignment to be submitted via Blackboard.

+Actually assigned by professor, not just based on exercise in textbook.

 ## Objectives
 Demonstrate usage of value-returning methods and void methods.